 Local: A municipality can impose an occupation tax based on the gross receipts of businesses that provide natural gas for consumption within its territory, at a rate up to 5% (8% in Chicago) (65 ILCS 5/8-11-2).

 Taxes on gross receipts of natural gas distribution companies vary widely among states.
-Rates range from under 1% to as high as 8%.
+Rates range from under 1% to as much as 5%, plus rates based on amount of gas sold.

 4. Intrastate Gross Revenue Tax